SaidBoudad/EasyHomeManagement/README.md

 Implement monitoring and logging solutions to keep track of the application's health and performance.

-Monitor usage and user feedback to make improvements over time.
+Monitor usage and client feedback to make improvements over time.

 Regularly maintain and update the application to keep it secure and up-to-date.